A cheque deposit results in an inflow of funds.

 Do you know why the entity offers such a discount?

 The new GL account here is the discount allowed.
 It’s a Nominal account.
-Per the Golden accounting rules, we need to debit all the expenses and losses and credit all the incomes and gains.
+Per the Golden accounting rules, we must debit all the expenses and losses and credit all the incomes and gains.
 So, the discount allowed is forgoing the receivable amount.
 Therefore, it’s nothing but a loss to the business.
 As such, we need to debit the discount allowed to GL.

 Conclusion: